aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 all phylogenetically-corrected models, we used the *Turdus* phylogeny from Nylander et al. (2008) [@nylander2008]to create a covariance matrix of species’ phylogenetic relationships.
-All models used a dataset of N=67 *Turdus* species for which all data were available.
+All models used a dataset of N=67 out of the *Turdus* species for which all the types of data (see above) were available.

 Our *breeding timing* models included the following predictors: z-scores of breeding season length (mean centered and divided by one standard deviation),